JaveriahFaheemOG/Browser-Artifacts-Forensics-Tool/README.md

 ## **Purpose**

+This tool is designed for digital forensics investigations of privacy-focused browsers such as **Brave** and **Tor**.
+It extracts and analyzes browser artifacts, including browsing history, stored passwords, cache files, bookmarks, extensions, downloads, and installation details from the Windows registry.
 The purpose of this tool is to assist forensic investigators in retrieving sensitive data from these browsers, which may be important for various investigations, such as privacy-related cases or user activity tracking.

 ## **Key Features**